fgraf-at/socialblog/README.md

 This website is built with angular2 and Node.js.
 Additionally, express is used for building a web framework and socket.io for realtime comunication.

+Please note that this project is currently in development.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

+## How it works
+On the client-side users can create accounts that will be stored in a database.
+After that, users can authenticate with the given credentials.
+After the login users will be redirected to to a blog page where they can add and modify their posts.
+They can also access a chat room from there.

 ## Development server